-It’s a great source of fiber, unsaturated fats, minerals and antioxidants
+It’s a great source of fibre, unsaturated fats, minerals and antioxidants

 Hemp contains both soluble and insoluble fibres which help produce digestive bacteria encouraging a healthier overall digestive system.
 Hemp seeds themselves are also rich in unsaturated fats and minerals, much of which has been reported to exist in the extracted powder.